Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Robot dynamics

 with $\bm J_p(\bm q) = \left[\bm J_{p,\text{rob}}(\bm q) \ \bm 0\right]$, $\bm J_\theta(\bm q) = \left[\bm J_{\theta,\text{rob}}(\bm q) \ 0\right]$, and

-For ease of notation, in the following we will drop the explicit dependency on $\bm q$ (or $\dot{\bm q}$).
+For ease of notation, we will drop the explicit dependency on $\bm q$ (or $\dot{\bm q}$).
 The contact between the end effector and the plank is assumed to be frictionless, and can be described by the gap functions $\gamma_i$ for $i \in\{1,2\}$ and corresponding contact force $\lambda_i$ adhering to the complementarity condition

 which is a common description in the framework of nonsmooth mechanics \cite{Brogliato2016}.
 This implies that the contact force is zero when the contact is open and non-negative when the contact is closed.